4 passengers remain critical following deadly bus crash

 The Sandoval County Sheriff's Office hasn't released the names of the dead.

-One of the people killed was in a car that struck a pickup truck from behind around 2 a.m.
+One of the people killed was in a car that struck a pickup truck from behind about 2 a.m.
 Sunday on Interstate 25 north of Albuquerque.
 The bus driver took evasive action to avoid the disabled car and its driver but lost control.
-The bus rolled and was sideswiped by a semitruck.
+The bus rolled and was sideswiped by a semi-truck.

 The wreckage was strewn across the interstate, forcing its closure for hours.